the-answerbook-project/answerbook-ui/README.md

 ## Setup
 1. Run `nvm use` to ensure you're using the correct Node version.
 2. Run `npm install` to install dependencies (this will also setup commit hooks).
+3. Make a copy of `.env.template` as `.env` and fill it in.
+This file is used to store environment variables, specifically the API keys needed to use mathpix for handwriting recognition.
+4. Copy the `.env` file to the root of `answerbook-api` as well

 ## Running the application
 ### In Docker